opnsense/docs/source/manual/how-tos/orange_fr_fttp.rst

 -----------------

-Select Interfaces->LAN and set IPV4 to "Static IPv4" and IPv6 Configuration Type to ‘Track Interface’
+Select :menuselection:`Interfaces --> [LAN]` and set IPv4 to “Static IPv4” and IPv6 Configuration Type to
+“Track Interface”.

 .. image:: images/OF_image7.png
 	:width: 100%